-his section of WebFoodCulture is about the most typical international food specialties usually served as first courses.
-The following articles include not just recipes, but also fascinating stories and interesting facts.
-More importantly, they provide precious indications on the most traditional restaurants and producers, giving the opportunity to taste the original flavor of these delicacies.
+his page of WebFoodCulture contains articles about the most traditional first courses from Italy and all over the world.
+These articles include not just recipes, but also fascinating stories and interesting facts.
+They also provide precious indications on the location of the historic restaurants and producers, giving the opportunity to taste the original flavor of these delicacies.

 IN THIS SECTION:

 Food specialties based on cereals (wheat, rice, barley, etc.), for example pasta, pizzas and so on.
 Soups.